bes-ptah/winbatchOS/README.md

-> winbatchOS 16 and 16.1 are now not supported.

 # winbatchOS

 winbatchOS is a successful operating system in batch script inside any supported Windows Release.
-Over 100 builds have been released since winbatchOS's start in January 2020.
-The latest release is 18.0 - The Windows 11 Update.
+Over 100 builds have been released since WinBatchX's start in January 2020.
+The latest release is 19.0 - The Windows 11 Update.
 The latest stable build is currently 1800 (r18.0!), and our previewing release is 18.1 (1850).

 ---
 ##### As we have released winbatchOS 18, winbatchOS 16 releases and below will be supported until November 31, 2022. winbatchOS 17 is also ending support by December 31, 2022.